Updated June 12, 2023

 - Showing one’s superiority and body language power

-- This cluster indicates that the exhibitor is a trustworthy person
+- This cluster indicates that an exhibitor is a trustworthy person

 - Constantly judging and analyzing